Skip to main content Link Search Menu Expand Document (external link)

 Do not forget to mark this table as a data table

 Credit: I found this code on internet many years ago and used it in the LazyDAX file.
-I think I changed it, but I can’t redirect and credit the one who created it.
+I changed it, but I can’t redirect and credit the one who created it.
 I think it can help you a lot, that’s why I’m sharing it with you :)